 The British built version of the Anglo-French Concorde was once assembled at the BAC works in Filton, Bristol.
 In January, 1976, it became the first supersonic passenger aircraft in commercial service and was able to cruise at over 1,350 mph - more than twice the speed of sound.

-Standing on College Green, it was founded in the 1140s as the church of an Augustinian abbey, becoming a cathedral in 1542.
-Its Norman chapter house is one of the finest in England.
+Standing on College Green, the Cathedral was founded in the 1140s as the church of an Augustinian abbey.
+It became a cathedral in 1542.
+The Norman chapter house is one of the finest in England.
 Much of the original 12th-century building still survives, including the great gatehouse, the entrance to the abbot's lodging, the walls of the south transept and the east walk of the cloister.

 Once a snuff-mill, it now contains a camera obscura which gives panoramic views of the city.
 A passageway beneath the observatory leads to the Giant's Cave, which opens out on to a ledge on the side of the 250 ft deep limestone gorge, high above the river.